-Section 2.1: Federal Comprehensive Everglades Restoration Plan (CERP) Projects and Funding (\$100,866,000)
+Section 2.1: Federal Comprehensive Everglades Restoration Plan (CERP) Projects and Funding (\$162,781,000)

-U.S. Army Corps of Engineers (Corps) (\$92,363,000)
+U.S. Army Corps of Engineers (Corps) (\$154,741,000)

-Congress authorized the CERP in the Water Resources Development Act (WRDA) of 2000.
+Congress authorized the Comprehensive Everglades Restoration Plan (CERP) in the Water Resources Development Act (WRDA) of 2000.
 The objective of the program is to restore, protect, and preserve the South Florida Ecosystem, while providing for other water related needs of the region.
 The CERP includes numerous projects that work together to achieve the plan's restoration goals.
 WRDA 2000 requires the completion of Project Implementation Reports (PIRs) for these projects.
 The PIRs provide further information on plan formulation and evaluation, engineering and design, estimated benefits and costs, and environmental effects of planned restoration activities.
-They serve to bridge the gap between the conceptual level of detail contained in the CERP and the detailed design plans and specifications required to proceed with construction.
+PIRs serve to bridge the gap between the conceptual level of detail contained in the CERP and the detailed design plans and specifications required to proceed with construction.
+Additionally, Congress authorized three projects in WRDA 2007.
+Authorized projects included the Indian River Lagoon South, Picayune Strand Restoration, and the Site 1 Impoundment projects.

-From a project perspective, the major focus of the Corps' FY 2009 activities includes the initiation of construction on the Picayune Strand Project, continuation of detailed design on completed PIRs; continuation of detailed design on pilot projects, including the installation and testing of Aquifer Storage and Recovery Pilot Projects and preparation of Pilot Project Design Reports that contain the technical analyses needed to implement the pilot projects; completion of four PIRs, continuation of other ongoing PIRs and feasibility studies; and continuation of project adaptive assessment and monitoring activities used to monitor the effects of projects as they are implemented.
+From a project perspective, the major focus of the Corps' FY 2010 activities includes the initiation of construction on the Picayune Strand Project, the Site 1 Impoundment project and the Indian River Lagoon South project features at C-44; continuation of detailed design on completed PIRs; continuation of detailed design on pilot projects, including the installation and testing of Aquifer Storage and Recovery and L-31N Seepage Management Pilot Projects; completion of one PIR and one feasibility study; continuation of other ongoing PIRs; and continuation of project adaptive assessment and monitoring activities used to monitor the effects of projects as they are implemented.

-From a program perspective, FY 2009 CERP activities include continuation of Restoration Coordination and Verification (RECOVER), an inter-agency scientific group charged with system-wide assessments of planned and completed projects as well as with programmatic level activities.
+From a program perspective, FY 2010 CERP activities include completion of revisions to the Programmatic Regulations and continuation of Restoration Coordination and Verification (RECOVER), an inter-agency scientific group charged with system-wide assessments of planned and completed projects as well as with programmatic level activities.
 RECOVER's science-based activities include evaluation and assessment on the performance of the CERP, review of the effects that other restoration projects may have on CERP, and provision of a system-wide perspective throughout the restoration process.
-Other program level activities include continued reassessment of project sequencing to optimize delivery of benefits, public outreach and involvement, and environmental and economic equity program efforts.
+Other program level activities include continued reassessment of project sequencing to optimize delivery of benefits as contained in the Integrated Delivery Schedule (IDS), public outreach and involvement, and environmental and economic equity program efforts.